 The WorldCat knowledge base’s cooperatively maintained collections continue to grow with content from libraries and publishers from around the world.
 Because OCLC is a non-profit, vendor-neutral cooperative, the WorldCat knowledge base is the only source that includes records from both EBSCO and ProQuest, Gale and Springer, and Wiley and Elsevier, among many other content suppliers.

 The knowledge base also includes free and open-access materials that users can find and get alongside their library’s materials.
-As of May 2016, the knowledge base provides access to more than 29 million records and 15,756 content collections from 6,218 providers.
+As of January 2017, the knowledge base provides access to more than 35,669,562 records and 16,823 content collections from 6,366 providers.
 Download an Excel spreadsheet that lists all knowledge base collections to see what’s available today.

 Collective cataloging in Canada using the WorldCat knowledge base

 “With our electronic holdings in the WorldCat knowledge base, 'View Online’ links take our students from search results to full-text articles. …Students are discovering more resources, and they are making better use of our existing databases. …In the first year, we experienced a 25% increase in the number of downloads of full-text articles from our databases, a 23% increase in e-journal article lending and a 25% increase in book borrowing.
 Our article borrowing decreased 11% because of the increase in downloads of full text.”